How to Become a Ghostwriter in 8 Steps (PLUS One New Bonus Tip)

 A freelance ghostwriter is a one-person show.
 You need to own all sides of your business, and that includes customer service and support.

-“Be prepared to educate your clients,” advises freelance ghostwriter Doug Wagner.
+“Be prepared to educate your clients,” advises freelance ghostwriter Doug Wagner, who cites “respect for an author’s voice” as crucial to the ghostwriting process.
 “One of the most common, early problems I’ve encountered with clients is unrealistic expectations — especially with regards to voice.
 Clients need to understand that no writer nails someone else’s voice on the first try, and shouldn’t be expected to.
 That’s inevitably a product of a back-and-forth.

 “Ensure you communicate this with clients before you begin so they’re as prepared for the process as possible.”